Asia and Latin America

 The EIB gives priority to the following types of projects in these countries: 1) climate change mitigation and adaptation (e.g. renewable energy, energy efficiency, urban transport and other projects that reduce CO2 emissions); 2) development of social and economic infrastructure, including water and sanitation; 3) local private sector development, in particular support to SMEs.
 In addition, to be eligible for Bank financing, projects are required to have good potential to contribute to the economic development of the beneficiary country.

-Projects with a total investment above EUR 25 million can be financed either directly to a project promoter or indirectly through a government or financial intermediary.
+Projects with a total investment above EUR 25m can be financed either directly to a project promoter or indirectly through a government or financial intermediary.
 Project promoters are required simply to provide the Bank's Operations Directorate with a detailed description of their capital investment together with the prospective financing arrangements.
-The total investment of a typical project under the ALA IV mandate is above EUR 40 million.
+The total investment of a typical project under the ALA 2014-2020 mandate is above EUR 40m.